coopie/mesite/posts/playing_around_with_noise_as_targets.md

 If you want to learn more about NAT, I recommend reading the paper.
 [Ferenc Huszár's blog post on the paper](https://www.inference.vc/unsupervised-learning-by-predicting-noise-an-information-maximization-view-2/) and [a video myself and a good friend made](https://www.youtube.com/watch?v=CkSVb1ZMlnU) might also be useful.

-## Using Noise As Targets For Learning Distributions Of Monochrome Images
+## Using NAT For Learning Distributions of Monochrome Images

 A monochrome image can be seen as a 2D probability distribution, where the areas of higher density correspond to whiter areas in an image.
 In my experiments, I have taken the range to be $[0, 1]$ for both dimensions of the image, i.e. all points exist between $(0,0)$ and $(1,1)$.